-Do you have a food preparation business?
-There’s a good chance you produce a significant amount of greasy waste.
+If you have a food preparation business, it is likely you may produce a significant amount of greasy waste.
 Greasy waste is any liquid waste a commercial business produces from cooking and cleaning which they discharge to the sewer.

 You can find out more about managing this type of trade waste here.